MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/04-import-export-data-for-development-in-azure-sql-database.md

 1. After the deployment finishes, navigate to the **Networking** section of your SQL Database and add your IP address to the firewall rules.
 1. Save your changes.

-### Clone the GitHub Repository
+### Clone the GitHub repository

 1. Open **Visual Studio Code**.

-1. Clone the GitHub Repo and Prepare Your Project
+1. Clone the GitHub Repo and prepare your project:

     1. In **Visual Studio Code**, open the **Command Palette** by pressing **Ctrl+Shift+P** (Windows) or **Cmd+Shift+P** (Mac).
     1. Type **Git: Clone** and select **Git: Clone**.